daniellittledev/Enexure.MicroBus/Readme.md

 > PM> Install-Package [Enexure.MicroBus.Autofac](https://www.nuget.org/packages/Enexure.MicroBus.Autofac/)

-I wanted a super simple mediator with great interceptor support.
-With MicroBus handlers and interceptors are first class citizens making it easy to get started.
-After creating your handlers and interceptors register them and start sending messages.
+I wanted a super simple mediator with great support for global handlers.
+With MicroBus message handlers and global handlers are first class citizens making it easy to get started.

+Registering a set of handlers takes a few just lines of code and is fairly terse.

     var busBuilder = new BusBuilder()

-        // Interceptors run in order so these are explicitly registered .RegisterInterceptor<LoggingInterceptor>()
+        // Global Handlers run in order so these are explicitly registered .RegisterGlobalHandler<LoggingHandler>()
-        .RegisterInterceptor<SecurityInterceptor>()
-        .RegisterInterceptor<ValidationInterceptor>()
-        .RegisterInterceptor<TransactionInterceptor>()
+        .RegisterGlobalHandler<SecurityHandler>()
+        .RegisterGlobalHandler<ValidationHandler>()
+        .RegisterGlobalHandler<TransactionHandler>()

         // Scan an assembly to find all the handlers .RegisterHandlers(assembly);